wasta-linux/wasta-linux-website/content/tutorials/language-worker.md

 One of the most powerful new features of Wasta-Linux is the ability to do a simple upgrade of ALL you software applications, plus Wasta-Linux itself, and without disturbing your language data, and WITHOUT the necessity of a good Internet connect.
 In fact, we can do this without the Internet entirely.

 The system for this is called [Wasta-Offline]({{< relref "/wasta-apps/wasta-offline.md" >}}) and the software to help you is already present to run in your version of Wasta-Linux.
 What you will need however is for your Advisor to send you an "update" USB memory stick or maybe a flash SD card with all the software updates present and ready to go.
-This mem stick might come to you by messenger, or by an airplane drop off, or by some other means, even the Postal system if you live in town.
+This USB stick might come to you by messenger, or by an airplane drop off, or by some other means, even the Postal system if you live in town.

 ---